Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 astoundingly well for finding answers to Python questions, many of which are answered on <http://stackoverflow.com>.

+Perhaps even more astoundingly, Microsoft's Bing can actually find and **run Python code** in its search results!
+For example, you could search for [python bubble sort](http://bing.com/search?q=python+bubble+sort) and it will actually bring up executable code.

 <a name=background></a>

 ### Useful Background for Using Mininet